Moduli of spaces with prescribed homotopy groups: Classification of spaces

-\begin{rem} The Grothendieck construction can be interpreted as saying that any map $Y \rightarrow X$ of spaces is a \emph{bundle} in the sense that the fibers are functorial in the base.
-Thus, we will sometimes use this word when speaking of an arbitrary map to emphasize the fibers and their functoriality. \end{rem}
+\begin{rem} The Grothendieck construction can be informally interpreted as saying that any map $Y \rightarrow X$ of spaces is a ``bundle'' in the sense that the fibres are functorial in the base. \end{rem}

+\begin{observation}[Homotopy orbits of an action of an $\infty$-group] Associated to an $\infty$-group object $G$ in spaces we have a pointed space $\B G$, its classifying space, which we can consider as an $\infty$-groupoid.
+A functor $\B G \rightarrow \spaces$ can be identified with a choice of a space $X$ (the image of the basepoint) together with a homotopy coherent action of $G$.